Saturday, October 2, 2021

 2002 Jun 28, Children's Museum of the Shoals Florence, Alabama

-Naturally, if you are in the Shoals area you have to visit the birth home of Helen Keller.
+Naturally, if you are in the Shoals area, you have to visit Helen Keller's birthplace.
 Of course, hanging next to Helen Keller on the wall are Jessie Price and Stanley Goldstein.
-Now for a little sitting time in a nook for storytime.
-Back to the first floor, it is time for a little music, as Hannah enjoys dancing on the musical keyboard with keys that are bigger than her feet.
+Now for a bit of sitting time in a nook for storytime.
+Back to the first floor, it is time for a bit of music, as Hannah enjoys dancing on the musical keyboard with keys that are bigger than her feet.
 There were also drums, xylophones, and many other musical instruments.

-Onto the kitchen where a raccoon was watching as she prepared a meal.
-After she finished cooking it was time for a quick slide with Miss Piggy.
-Time for a little construction work with a hammer & nails, Hannah don't forget to put on your construction hard hat.
-Now it was time to check out the water pump and the flowing creek that was filled with boats floating down the stream.
+Onto the kitchen, where a raccoon was watching as she prepared a meal.
+After she finished cooking, it was time for a quick slide with Miss Piggy.
+Time for a bit of construction work with a hammer & nails, Hannah.
+Don't forget to wear your hard hat on construction sites.
+Now, it was time to check out the water pump and the flowing creek that was filled with boats floating down the stream.

-It was such a beautiful day so we headed outside.
+It was such a beautiful day, so we headed outside.
 Hannah crossed the rocks that were over the babbling brook, making sure she did not get her feet wet.
-Lying on the ground were construction materials to build a house, she started but did not finish.
-There was a Green wagon so she climbed aboard for a picture.
-We walked back inside did a little grocery shopping and once again did a little cooking.
-Back upstairs for a little karaoke.
-Hannah dressed up in a white robe with purple trim and sash.
-Of course, I joined in the karaoke we had fun acting silly.
+Lying on the ground were construction materials to build a house.
+She started but did not finish.
+There was a Green wagon, so she climbed aboard for a picture.
+We walked back inside, did some grocery shopping, and then cooked again.
+I went back upstairs for a bit of karaoke.
+Hannah dressed up in a white robe with purple trim and a sash.
+Of course, I joined in the karaoke, and we had a great time acting silly.

 Next, we visited the X-ray machine to see what she looked like inside.
-Next, she did a little crafting and tracing the USA map.
-We had a fun day at the Children's Museum of the Shoals
+Next, she did a little crafting and traced the map of the USA.
+We had a fun day at the Children's Museum of the Shoals.

 Wednesday, March 17, 2021